jiajiasun/UHMachineLearning/README.md

 # UHMachineLearning
-a collection of Jupyter Notebooks that implements machine learning algorithms.
+A collection of Jupyter Notebooks that implement the following machine learning algorithms: logistic regression, support vector machine, decision trees, random forests, ensemble learning, clustering, dimensionality reduction and neural networks (including simple feedforward networks and convolutional neural networks).
+Also included are tutorials on basic Python programming, linear algebra and TensorFlow.